Audio Encoding Guidance

 - Stereo: -16 LUFS

-Following the media file exporting guidance above will give your podcast audio files high quality sound that your listeners will appreciate, and keep coming back to as a result of
+Following the guidance above will give your podcast a high quality sound that your listeners will appreciate and keep them coming back.